LucynaKS/Team_Events/README.md

 # TeamEvents

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This project was created during the Hyland internship and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

 ## Development server